 A student is not entitled to any refund of tuition or fees paid if the student leaves the university when disciplinary action is pending, suspended for disciplinary reasons, or does not formally withdraw from the class or classes in which he or she is enrolled, or if other restrictions apply.
 See the online Registration Guide.

-Student Account refunds are paid by electronic transfer to the student’s bank account via direct deposit, electronic transfer to the student’s Money Network enabled PantherCard, or by check mailed to the student using the mailing address on file with Georgia State.
-The refund for a student who received financial aid will be audited to determine the amounts to be returned to financial aid programs, and the student will receive any remaining balance.
-Students who sign up for direct deposit or the PantherCard refund program receive their refunds faster and in a more secure manner than students whose refunds are mailed.
+Student Account refunds are processed by BankMobile and paid by electronic transfer to the student’s bank account or VIBE account, whichever the student chooses, or by check mailed to the student using the mailing address on file with Georgia State.
+The refund for a student who received financial aid will be audited to determine the amount to be returned to financial aid programs, and the student will receive any remaining balance.
 Mailing addresses must be kept current by going to the Georgia State University PAWS student website at paws.gsu.edu to ensure proper mailing of refund checks.

 Residents of Georgia pay lower tuition rates than those who are not residents of Georgia.
 Establishing residency for tuition purposes as defined by the Board of Regents is different than residency for purposes such as voting, obtaining a Georgia driver’s license/tag, etc., and requires more than establishing eligibility to vote, securing a driver’s license, and/or paying taxes.
 Georgia residency status is also distinct from the academic residency requirement for graduation.
 (See Section 1440.)